-The main challenges experienced during the compilation of the Draft 2023/24 MTREF can be summarised as follows:
+The main challenges experienced during the compilation of the 2024/25 MTREF can be summarised as follows:

-- The on-going difficulties in the national and local economy. - Aging water infrastructure; - The need to reprioritise projects and expenditure within the existing resource envelope given the cash flow realities and declining cash position of the municipality;
+- The on-going difficulties in the national and local economy. - Aging water infrastructure.

-- The increased cost of bulk electricity (due to tariff increases from Eskom of 18.7%) in 2023/2024 and 12.7 % increase in 2024/25, which is placing upward pressure on service tariffs to residents.
-Continuous high tariff increases are not sustainable as there will be point where services will no-longer be affordable. - Escalating water losses - Wage increases for municipal staff that continues to exceed consumer inflation, as well as the need to fill critical vacancies.
+- The need to reprioritise projects and expenditure within the existing resource envelope given the cash flow realities and declining cash position of the municipality. - The increased cost of bulk electricity (due to tariff increases from Eskom of 12.7 per cent in 2024/25 and 15.7 per cent increase in the outer years which is placing an upward pressure on service tariffs to residents.
+Continuous high tariff increases are not sustainable - as there will be point where services will no-longer be affordable. - Escalating water losses, the municipality continues to suffer water losses. - Wage increases for municipal staff that continues to be a large portion of the equitable, as well as the need to fill critical vacancies.

-The following budget principles and guidelines directly informed the compilation of the 2023/24 MTREF:
+The following budget principles and guidelines directly informed the compilation of the 2024/25 MTREF:

-- The 2022/23 Adjustments Budget priorities and targets, as well as the base line allocations contained in that Adjustments Budget were adopted as the upper limits for the new baselines for the 2023/24 annual budget. - Intermediate service level standards were used to inform the measurable objectives, targets, and backlog eradication goals. - Tariff increases should be affordable and should generally not exceed inflation as measured by the CPI, except where there are price increases in the inputs of services that are beyond the control of the municipality, for instance the cost of bulk water and electricity.
+- The 2023/24 Adjustments Budget priorities and targets, as well as the base line allocations contained in that Adjustments Budget were adopted as the upper limits for the new baselines for the 2024/25 annual budget. - Intermediate service level standards were used to inform the measurable objectives, targets, and backlog eradication goals. - Tariff increases should be affordable and should generally not exceed inflation as measured by the CPI, except where there are price increases in the inputs of services that are beyond the control of the municipality, for instance the cost of bulk water and electricity.
 In addition, tariffs need to remain or move towards being cost reflective and should consider the need to address infrastructure backlogs.

-The following table is a consolidated overview of the 2023/2024 Medium-term Revenue and Expenditure Framework:
+The following table is a consolidated overview of the 2024/2025 Medium-term Revenue and Expenditure Framework: